palewire/first-web-scraper/notes/how-to-ask-questions.md

 When asking your question, be specific.
 This means your post should include:

 * The tools you're using
-* What you're trying to accomplish (What should be happening if everything worked?)
+* What you're trying to accomplish -- what should be happening if everything worked?
 * The code you're using (or just the relevant parts)
 * Any error messages you got
 * What you've tried already, and what happened

-Here's an example:
+<b>Let's look at an example:</b>
 I'm trying to scrape the Boone County inmate roster using Python, and the requests and BeautifulSoup packages.
 So far, I'm only trying to get requests and BeautifulSoup working.

 Here's my code: